Memorable Manitobans: Duncan D. McDonald (1871-1953)

 At the 1922 convention in Portage la Prairie, he undertook the duties of Secretary-Treasurer following John Cardale, a councillor of the Rural Municipality of Blanshard, who had held that office from the Union’s formation at Brandon in 1905.
 McDonald held this office until 1930.
 He was described as “an orator of the old school with a scholarly background and a great love for poetry.”

-On 9 September 1903, he married Agnes Gibbons (1872-1944) at Renfrew, Ontario and they had a daughter, Agnes Jean McDonald (1907-?, wife of William R. Southworth) and an adopted daughter Nora Muriel Molson (1907-?, wife of M. A. Storey).
+On 9 September 1903, he married Agnes Gibbons (1872-1944) at Renfrew, Ontario and they had a daughter, Agnes Jean McDonald (1907-?, wife of Martin Aloysius Story) and a legal ward Norah Muriel Molson (1907-2004, wife of William Richard Southworth).
 In 1930, he was involved, along with Dauphin lawyer John N. McFadden, in the founding of Riding Mountain National Park.

 For the last several years of his life, he lived with his daughter at Copetown, Ontario.
 He died on 7 February 1953 while visiting Florida.
 He was buried in the Dauphin Riverside Cemetery.

 Birth registration [Agnes Jean McDonald], Manitoba Vital Statistics.